JohnCremona/CMFs/PostgresSchema.md

-newspace_count | integer | total number of newspaces in this box nonzero_newspace_count | integer | total number of nonzero newspaces in this box newform_count | integer | total number of newforms in this box (if known, may be null) embeddings | bigint | total number of complex embeddings of newforms in this box straces | boolean | set if space trace forms are stored split | boolean | set if list of dimensions of irreducible subspaces (newforms) are stored traces | boolean | set if newform trace forms are stored
+newspace_count | integer | total number of newspaces in this box nonzero_newspace_count | integer | total number of nonzero newspaces in this box newform_count | integer | total number of newforms in this box (if known, may be null) embedding_count | bigint | total number of complex embeddings of newforms in this box straces | boolean | set if space trace forms are stored split | boolean | set if list of dimensions of irreducible subspaces (newforms) are stored traces | boolean | set if newform trace forms are stored